jalizadeh/Spring-MVC-for-Java-Developers/README.md

 	```
 	- NOTE: Any file in the folder `/src/main/resources/static` will be static content (client-side) and is totally managed by Spring
 - [8] @RequestBody
-	- When the AJAX code is run, the dara in form is seialized & the data is passed back as part of response body.
+	- When the AJAX code is run, the data in form is serialized & the data is passed back as part of response body.
 	```
 	name=printer&type=Equipment&cost=100&unitOfMeasure=Piece&indicators=Requires+Approval&_indicators=on&notes=This+printer+needs+special+approval
 	```
-	This annotation allows us to save the data, recieved as JSON, into a Java Object.
+	- This annotation allows us to save the data, recieved as JSON, into a Java Object.

 ## [8] Validation and Exception Handling
+- [1] Validation and Exception Handling Chapter Overview
 - [2,3] Validators
 	- `ProjectValidator` contains the rules of validation
 	- `ProjectController > initBinder` adds special beans like formating, validator